Skip to Content

 When troubleshooting small engine issues, never assume the plug removed from the engine is the correct type; best to verify.

 A spark plug must have the correct heat range, electrode gap, and thread dimensions.
-Using the wrong spark plug can cause a ton of different issues, from no-start, plug fouling, overheating, poor performance, intermittent misfire, poor fuel consumption, and the risk of engine damage.
+Using the wrong spark plug can cause a ton of issues, from no-start to plug fouling, overheating, poor performance, intermittent misfires, poor fuel consumption, and the risk of engine damage.

 What causes an intermittent ignition system spark?